How to Choose the Right Business Chart - A 3-step Tutorial

-So, without further ado, let us start with rule no. 1.
+So, without further ado, let us start with rule No. 1.

 #1 Display time horizontally, category items vertically

-Let us focus on most frequent business charts, such as column and bar charts, line and area charts, dot plots or pin charts, plus-minus (variance) charts, etc. Your first decision should always be whether to turn them horizontally or vertically.
+Let us focus on the most frequent business charts, such as column and bar charts, line and area charts, dot plots or pin charts, plus-minus (variance) charts, etc. Your first decision should always be whether to turn them horizontally or vertically.